HKLENG/Desk22-Group/report/Introduction.md

 ### Video link

-See the [Video](https://www.loom.com/share/c9631111d5334984afde46be6d14c818) link below showing a brief explanation of our system.
+See the [Video](https://www.loom.com/share/c9631111d5334984afde46be6d14c818) link showing a brief explanation of our system.